eagereyes/eagereyes.org/blog/2018/ieee-vis-2018-viscomm-visinpractice-beliv-best-papers.md

 The <em><a href="http://www.visinpractice.rwth-aachen.de">Vis In Practice</a></em> program aims to make the VIS conference more interesting and appealing for practitioners and people from the industry, not just the academics it primarily serves.
 This year was the first time they organized a full day’s worth of talks, I believe, and they brought in a good number of interesting speakers.

-Among them was Maarten Lambrechts, who talked about&nbsp;<em>xenographics</em>, or unusual data visualizations.
+Among them was Maarten Lambrechts, who talked about <em>xenographics</em>, or unusual data visualizations.
 He had many interesting examples of how journalists and others create unusual ways to show data for specific purposes, like fitting them onto screens, to get attention, etc. He has collected a whole zoo of them on <a href="https://xeno.graphics">the xenographics website</a>.

 Jan Willem Tulp spoke about his work with the European Space Agency (ESA) and creating guided visualizations with 60,000 data points in the browser, like <a href="http://sci.esa.int/gaia-stellar-family-portrait/">he did for data from the Gaia space telescope</a>.